 Think about it.

-We now bomb Assad because we think he's a barbarian because he gassed his own people, but we sent people to him a decade ago because we knew he was a barbarian and would torture the hell out of people.
+But we sent people to him a decade ago because we knew he was a barbarian and would torture the hell out of people.

 I mean, no rules, nothing.

-I mean, we're talking about uh everything you can imagine you can do to a human would be done by Assad, often until death.
+I mean, we're talking about everything you can imagine you can do to a human would be done by Assad, often until death.

-Uh same way in Egypt.
+Same way in Egypt.

-We sent him to Mubarak in Egypt.
+We sent them to Mubarak in Egypt.

 Many of these people never wound up again.

-And the problem is of 125 people that was tortured, 26 of them were mistaken identity.
+And the problem is, of 125 people that was tortured, 26 of them were mistaken identity.

 It was the wrong person.

-I just wanted you to comment on that because uh I just know we have a disagreement on it, and I do admire a lot of what you're doing in the Senate because you're one of the few guys that do stand up for principles.
+And I do admire a lot of what you're doing in the Senate because you're one of the few guys that do stand up for principles.

 I think the biggest disappointment was not repealing Obamacare.

-Uh we introduced the same legislation.
+We introduced the same legislation.

 I forced them to vote on this.